About Fisheries Management

 Crowningshield Conservation Area, Heath, MA

-In September 2017, FLT, MWI and TU partnered to place wood in the West Branch of the North River on Crowningshield Conservation Area in Heath, MA and in a tributary of Sanders Brook on H.O.
-Cook State Forest owned by the MA Department of Conservation and Recreation in Charlemont, MA.
+Crowningshield has lent itself well to demonstrations of assessment and practices developed within the Forests for the Fish toolkit.
+In September 2017, FLT, MWI and TU partnered to place wood in the West Branch of the North River on Crowningshield.
+This stream was lacking large woody material, such as downed trees and branches.
 Planning and permit work were done during Spring and Summer of 2017.
-Observations of the stream channel and surrounding area were done by Cole Ecological working with TU and FLT and fish population surveys were done in the West Branch of the North River to capture baseline conditions at the sites.
-Trees were felled, or moved with root balls intact and placed in the stream channels to create cover, scour pools to act as refugia for fish in the summer, protect eroding banks and to encourage the re-connection of incised streams with their flood plains.
-Reports, data and reflections from this work will be posted here in the coming months.
+Observations of the stream channel and surrounding area were done by Cole Ecological working with TU and FLT, and fish population surveys were done in the West Branch of the North River to capture baseline conditions at the sites.
+Trees were felled or moved with root balls intact and placed in the stream channels.

 Crowningshield Conservation Area - West Branch of the North River (3rd order stream)